chaoss/website/CHAOSScon/2025Africa/event-location-time.md

 ### Live Streaming

-Streaming is TBD.
+As much as we’d love to, we’re unable to offer live streaming for this year’s conference.

 ### Live Discussions

-During CHAOSScon, we will be monitoring our X account [@CHAOSSAfrica](https://x.com/chaoss_africa) for real time questions and comments that in-person and online attendees may have.
+During CHAOSScon, we will be monitoring our X account with the hashtag #chaossconafrica2025 for real time questions and comments that in-person and online attendees may have.

 ### Registration